v3l0c1r4pt0r/hdcb/README.md

     - Variables ending with `_l` will be read as little-endian
     - Variables ending with `_b` will be read as big-endian

+* `squeeze` - squeezes repeating lines

+  Usage: ```squeeze```;

+  This command instructs hdcb to let hexdump sqeeze lines with repeating bytes.
+  It is useful when analyzing huge files since it will in some cases havily reduce output size.

 Control shell variables
 ---